 The Agricultural and Biosystems Engineering (ABEN) program prepares men and women for careers that require the application of physical, biological and engineering sciences to solve problems that involve living systems.

-The ABEN program merges the knowledge of living systems, engineering technologies, and a social conscience to solve the complex problems facing our planet.
+Agricultural and Biosystems Engineering (ABEN) bring together the knowledge of living systems, engineering technologies, and a social conscience to solve the tough problems facing our planet.
 Men and women in Agricultural and Biosystems Engineering are professional engineers with commitments to the well-being of humans, animals, plants and ecosystems.
 They are highly-skilled in developing innovative approaches to solving problems affecting all types of living systems and in developing products from biological resources.